 Not every estimate change deserves the same weight.
 Some revisions are routine adjustments around reporting season and do not materially change the underlying earnings story.
 Others reflect a genuine shift in demand conditions, pricing power, cost pressure, or management guidance.
 The difference matters because the market usually responds most strongly when revisions appear persistent and directionally consistent rather than isolated and mechanical.

 For that reason, the practical value of revisions is not in any single estimate change.
 It is in whether revisions are repeatedly moving the expected earnings path in one direction before reported numbers confirm the trend.
-That is the specific reason earnings revisions matter: they show when the market’s profit benchmark is being reset ahead of the official results.
+That is why they are closely watched within the broader earnings cycle, where the market’s profit benchmark is being reset ahead of the official results.

 FAQ